pilosoposerio/try-fastapi-chatgpt/README.md

    docker run --rm -p 3000:3000 -e "OPENAI_API_KEY=sk-YOURSECRETKEY" try-fastapi-chatgpt:latest
    ```

+3. Here are the links:

+- `localhost:3000/` - just says hello...
+- `localhost:3000/docs` - shows the SwaggerUI (OpenAPI docs)
+- `localhost:3000/recommend` - endpoint for the travel recommender (see docs for more details)

 ## Getting Started for Development

 1. Clone this repository to your local machine: